gojek/courier-iOS/README.md

 ### Sample App

-You can run the sample App that connects to [HiveMQ](https://broker.mqttdashboard.com) public broker.
-Select `Chat-Example` from the scheme.
+You can run the sample App to connect to any broker that you can configure.
+Select `CourierE2EApp` from the scheme.

 ### Installation